akshaynorth/Djangomilestoneproject/README.md

 8. On the *Key* field enter`STRIPE_API_KEY`

 9. On the *Value* field paste the secret key from Stripe copied to the clipboard, then click on the **Add** button

+10. Open the following file to provide the Stripe API public key: `static/scripts/recipe_stripe.js`

+11. On the Stripe dashboard obtain the public API access key.
+Navigate to  `https://dashboard.stripe.com/test/apikey` then on the publishable API key click on the key to copy it to the clipboard.

+12. Paste the public key to the parameter of the `Stripe()` object in `static/scripts/recipe_stripe.js`

+13. Redeploy the application to the Heroku platform. (e.g. commit, push to Git and deploy application in Heroku)